 If you are spending thousands of dollars a month on something besides rent or a mortgage, then that could be turned into travel as well.
 I just flew to Fiji and back on miles.
 A flight that would have cost $1,700 to purchase was less than $100 (in taxes) because I used American Airlines miles on AA and Fiji Airways.
 Most of those miles I did not get by flying.
 I earned them through a credit card sign-up bonus and by putting some regular monthly bills on that card.
 My night at a Westin Resort before flying back was paid for with Starwood loyalty points obtained the same way.

 I’ve used airline miles to fly to Chile, Peru, Mexico, Guatemala, Hungary, and Thailand just this decade, but only a fraction of those cashed in miles were earned through the act of flying.
 Hitting those goals just required a bit of strategy with my spending and some prioritization.
-(If all this is Greek to you, try the Travel Hacking Cartel to get at least one guaranteed free trip.)
+(If all this is Greek to you, see this basic strategy post on free flights and hotel stays to get at least one guaranteed free trip.)

 This is Not a Year for Staying Home